-According to section 139 of the Danish Companies Act, board of directors of a listed company must, before entering into a specific agreement about incentive pay with a member of the company’s board of directors or management board, adopt general guidelines for the company’s incentive pay for the board of directors and the management board.
+According to section 139 of the Danish Companies Act, the board of directors of a listed company must, before entering into a specific agreement about incentive pay with a member of the company’s board of directors or management board, adopt general guidelines for the company’s incentive pay for the board of directors and the management board.
 These guidelines must be presented and adopted by the general meeting.

 The guidelines on incentive pay only apply to the Management Board of A.P.
 Møller - Mærsk A/S. The “Management Board” will consist of the members of management registered with the Danish Business Authority.

 Agreements about incentive pay for members of the Management Board entered into before the adoption of these new guidelines will continue on the terms already agreed.
 Any change of existing agreements will be subject to the below guidelines.

-The purpose of incentive arrangements
+The overall purpose of incentive arrangements

 The Management Board's remuneration